 Preferential treatment measures for a more balanced flow of cultural products (EU)

-The ratification in 2006 by the European Union of the Convention on the Protection and Promotion of the Diversity of Cultural Expressions has given impetus to the full integration of culture in EU’s external relations, leading the EU to look for the best ways to implement the Convention with its partners, including within enlarged political dialogues and trade negotiations.
+The ratification by the European Union of the 2005 UNESCO convention has given impetus to culture in EU external relations, leading the EU to look for the best way to implement the Convention with its partners, including in political dialogues and trade negotiations.

 An excellent paper recently prepared for UNESCO by Véronique Guèvremont and Ivana Otasevic comprehensively describes the main aims and scope of recent EU trade agreements in relation to culture (DCE/16/10.IGC/INF.3, available here: http://en.unesco.org/creativity/sites/creativity/files/sessions/10igc_inf3_etude_articles_16_et_21_en.pdf).